eshnil2000/CarND-LaneLines-P1/README.md

 -Start the Left Lane line from the bottom of the image (corresponding to the maximum Y value of the image, minimum X value of set of points) and end the line at roughly the midpoint of the image (corresponding to the maximum X value of the set of points, and calculating it's Y value based on the line fit equation)
 -Repeat similar procedure for the Right Lane Line

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+This is an example output image with Lane Lines detected by the pipeline:

-![alt text][image2]:
+![alt text][image2]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming is the Draw Lines function implementation.
+When testing the pipeline on video files, the pipeline shows erratic lines in a few of the frames due to the basic nature of the line fitting algorithm I used.
+It does not maintain continuity from one frame to another.

-Another shortcoming could be ...
+While the pipeline performance is good on still images and somewhat tolerable while detecting relatively straight to gently curving stretches of road in a video, This pipeline seems to  not perform as well on the Challenge video which has significant road curvature throughout the video.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to improve the line fitting algorithm so that the detected lane lines are smooth across video frames.

-Another potential improvement could be to ...
+Another potential improvement could be to enhance the basic fitting algorithm which fits to line equation to maybe fit to a polynomial which could potentially improve the performance of detection on significantly continuously curved lane lines.